rust-lang/rust/text/0000-document_all_features.md

 ## New requirement to document changes before stabilizing

-Changes will now be reviewed for changes to the documentation prior to being merged.
-This will proceed in the following places:
+Prior to approving pull requests that stabilize features, reviewers must verify that the document is properly documented in the following places:

 - language features:
     - in the reference